 Why do NHL players love the Jetspeed model?
 Because it offers a complete balance between a powerful shot and a quick release.
 This stick is designed for all players, not favoring the shifty skilled guys or the big physical defenseman.
 Its lightweight and offers great puck control, without sacrificing durability.
 Its not the cheapest but for the performance you get, I feel like CCM could actually be charging a bit more here.

-10. True XCORE XC9 ACF - The Most Balanced Hockey Stick
+10. True XCORE XC9 ACF - Longest Lasting Hockey Stick

 Specifications and Features: